deeksha24dua/student-policy-helper/README.md

 ## 🔄 How the Pipeline Works

-PDF Upload → Text Extraction → Chunking → Embeddings → FAISS Index
-↓
-Answer ← LLM ← Retrieved Chunks ← Query

-1. **PDF Upload** — User uploads document via Streamlit
+1. 📁 **PDF Upload** — User uploads a UTA policy PDF via the Streamlit interface
-2. **Text Extraction** — pdfplumber reads each page
+2. 📝 **Text Extraction** — `extract.py` reads the PDF page by page using pdfplumber
-3. **Chunking** — Text split into 512-token chunks with 50-token overlap
+3. ✂️ **Chunking** — `preprocess.py` splits text into 512-token chunks with 50-token overlap
-4. **Embeddings** — HuggingFace model converts chunks to vectors locally
+4. 🔢 **Embeddings** — HuggingFace model converts each chunk into a semantic vector locally
-5. **FAISS Index** — All vectors stored for fast similarity search
+5. 🗄️ **FAISS Index** — All vectors stored in a FAISS index for fast similarity search
-6. **Retrieval** — User question embedded, top-3 chunks retrieved via cosine similarity
+6. 🔍 **Retrieval** — User's question is embedded and top matching chunks are retrieved
-7. **Answer Generation** — LLM reads retrieved chunks and generates a focused answer
+7. 💬 **Answer Generation** — `generate.py` sends retrieved chunks + question to LLM → returns a focused answer

 ---

 ## 📄 Data Sources